mggcode/mggcode/README.md

-<p> Hi, I'm <a href="https://martageraldo.netlify.app/" target="_blank">Marta<a/> , a passionate self-taught web developer from Brazil.
-My fascination for software lies with dreaming up ideas and making them come true with sophisticated interfaces.</p>
+ ### Hi, I'm <a href="https://martageraldo.netlify.app/" target="_blank">Marta<a/> , a passionate self-taught web developer from Brazil.
+My fascination for software lies with dreaming up ideas and making them come true with sophisticated interfaces.
-<p>I like to explore new technologies and develop software solutions and quick hacks.</p>
+### I like to explore new technologies and develop software solutions and quick hacks.
-<p> I’m looking to collaborate with good people to add lasting values to growth-oriented organizations, through hard work and commitment...and also to work within a dynamic, motivating and enriching environment while developing more skills and competences, and applying all acquired in developing resources that will enhance the organization’s overall worth.</p>
-<p> I'm available to help with projects.</p>

 <br>